 OSCOLA manual: The complete version of the official OSCOLA manual.
 (Tip: Use keyboard shortcut "Ctrl+F" to search in the PDF document for a relevant word - e.g. "Footnote" or "Judge")

-OSCOLA guide from Lincoln University has more examples than the Official Guide, so feel free to take a look.
+OSCOLA guide from Lincoln University has more examples than the Official Guide.

 Converting footnotes to bibliography in Word a guide by Allen Wyatt that shows you an easy way to convert footnotes into a Bibliography.